crudy002/aws-bootcamp-cruddur-2023/journal/week1.md

 i added comments in the docker file using'#'

-the comments help to conveythe lessons learned in talking through each instruction line
+the comments help to convey the lessons learned in talking through each instruction line

+we are using python version 3

+we are using the flask framework which is web application framework

+# This is the command that built the conatiner image using the series of instructions laid out in ./backend-flask/Dockerfile
+docker build -t backend-flask ./backend-flask docker build = command
+-t  = tag/naming set to backend-flask
+./backend-flask = looks for "Dockerfile" in here

+docker build -t backend-flask ./backend-flask should be -> docker build -t backend-flask:1.0.0 ./backend-flask to add tag "1.0.0"

+docker images will list all of the docker images on the machine

+when container is running

+npm install

+docker compose orchestrates multiple containers working together

 HOMEWORK